tlswg/tls13-spec/draft-ietf-tls-tls13.md

 assigned.

 Note: ECDHE AES GCM was not yet standards track prior to the publication of this specification.
-This document promotes it to Standards Track.
+This document promotes the above-listed ciphers to standards track.

 The following is a list of standards track ephemeral pre-shared key cipher suites which are currently available in TLS 1.3: